poftwaresatent/dt8014/README.md

 Setup for Module 3 - Computational Geometry
 -------------------------------------------

-The work in module 3 relies on [GTK+][] (version 2) to provide a graphical user interface.
+The code in the `m3-computational-geometry` subdirectory serves as starting point for [project 2][].
+It relies on [GTK+][] (version 2) to provide a graphical user interface.
 In order to minimize the learning curve, a simplified wrapper is provided via the `m3-computational-geometry/gfx.hpp` file.
 Installing GTK+ is trivial on Linux, easy on Mac OS X, and apparently quite easy on Windows.